kamal392/React-Portfolio/README.md

 "on click" at resume you will be given an option to download my resume and will be able to see my proficiencies .
 At the bottom of every page you will see my GitHub and LinkedIn profile.

+To have this application working please follow this command .

+npm install react-scripts

+npm start

 Here is the link to the deployed application: https://kamal392.github.io/react-portfolio/

 Here is the link to the GitHub repository: https://github.com/kamal392/react-portfolio.git